Alejandro Bernales: Period as deputy

 In the mid-2010s, Bernales joined the Vlado Mirosevic's Liberal Party of Chile, a center-left party that later was a founding member of the Broad Front.

-In November 2017, for the parliamentary elections, Bernales was elected deputy for the 2018−2022 period representing the 26th District of Calbuco, Cochamó, Maullín, Puerto Montt, Ancud, Castro, Chaitén, Chonchi, Curaco de Vélez, Dalcahue, Futaleufú, Hualaihué, Palena, Puqueldón, Queilén, Quellón, Quemchi, Quinchao.
+In November 2017, for the parliamentary elections, Bernales was elected deputy for the 2018−2022 period representing District 26 of Calbuco, Cochamó, Maullín, Puerto Montt, Ancud, Castro, Chaitén, Chonchi, Curaco de Vélez, Dalcahue, Futaleufú, Hualaihué, Palena, Puqueldón, Queilén, Quellón, Quemchi, Quinchao.
 He obtained 6.194 votes, corresponding to a 4.50% of the total.
 Despite being part of a mostly leftist coalition, Bernales claimed to represent centrist politics.

 During the 2018−2022 period, Bernales integrated the following permanent commissions: 1) Culture, Arts and Communications; 2) Economy, Development, Micro, Small and Medium Enterprises; and 3) Consumer Protection and Tourism.
 On the other hand, he was a member of the Special Investigative Commission on the ANFP frauds during Sergio Jadue's spell.